 Sample Rate Converter Online

-Resample any audio file to 44.1 kHz, 48 kHz, 16 kHz, and more — for video, streaming, telephony, or DAW compatibility.
-Pitch and duration stay exactly the same.
-No sign-up, no upload.
+Resample any audio file to 44.1 kHz, 48 kHz, 16 kHz, and more right in your browser.
+Pitch and length stay exactly the same — no sign-up, and your file is never uploaded.

 Pick a Target Rate